rynmurdock/rynmurdock.github.io/_posts/2021-02-26-Aleph2Image.md

 ![A painting of a building (possibly in my area?)](/images/EujAWlfUUAI_PuA.png)

 For the last month or so, I've been working on text-to-image using pretrained models.
-The repeating theme of this work is using different networks to generate images from a given description by matching the images' and description's agreement using a neural netowrk called CLIP.
+The repeating theme of this work is using different networks to generate images from a given description by matching the images' and description's agreement using a neural network called CLIP.

 For those who don't know, CLIP is a model that was originally intended for doing things like searching for the best match to a description like "a dog playing the violin" among a number of images.
 By pairing a network that can produce images (a "generator" of some sort)